 I want you to do three things before you sit down to start writing a blog post.
 These three steps are vital to writing the kind of blog posts your readers want to read and engage with, as well as for them to start seeing you as an authority and fall in love with your content.

 1| Choose the Right Topics for Your Blog Posts

 Your blogging success starts with writing about the right things.

-Well, then you’ve got to give them what they want, and better than anyone else.
+Well, then you’ve got to give them what they want.

 That’s not to say that you cannot write about the things that you want to write about.
 You sure can!
-But you also need to make sure that you’re taking care of your audience’s needs and not just focusing on yourself too much.
+But you also need to make sure that you’re taking care of your audience’s needs and not just focusing on yourself.
 Your blog is about you AND your readers after all.
-If you cannot answer the questions they’re asking, then they won’t bother sticking around, now would they?
+If you cannot answer the questions they’re asking, then they won’t bother sticking around.

 Easier said than done, I know.

 How the hell does one figure out what their audience wants?

 - Draw from your own experience.
 When I started this blog where I write about blogging, content marketing, and online income, I focused on the topics I personally struggled with.
 Since I was a newbie myself at the time, these topics resonated with my audience who themselves were new to blogging and online content business.